 Addiction and Warning Signs

-Non-substance use disorders are classified as such because the ‘rush’ or ‘high’ that is experience by the individual is a result of a release of ‘feel good’ chemicals from the brain.
+Non-substance use disorders are classified as such because the ‘rush’ or ‘high’ that is experienced by the individual is a result of a release of ‘feel-good’ chemicals from the brain.
 These ‘feel good’ chemicals are released from the brain and into the body as a result of engaging in certain behaviors that the individual becomes addicted to.

 - American Psychiatric Association.
 (2013).
 Diagnostic and statistical manual of mental disorders (5th ed.).

 - Grant, J. E., Potenza, M. N., Weinstein, A., & Gorelick, D. A. (2010).
 Introduction to behavioral addictions.

 - The American Journal of Drug and Alcohol Abuse, 36, 233-241.